PRAJWAL-ARALITHAYA/movie-search-app/README.md

 🎬 Movie Search App
 A simple React app that allows users to search for movies and view details like title, release year, and poster.
-It fetches movie data using the OMDb API.
+It fetches movie data using the OMDb API. warning:Movie name should be correct otherwise it would not display the movies.

 🚀 Features
 ✅ Search for any movie by title